RobertWilliamsCymro/learn-wagtail-static-website/README.md

 - deactivate virtual env using `pyenv deactivate` cmd

 ### TL;DR Summary of Learnings
-- set up local environment and create new wagtail app from scratch
+- set up local environment and create new wagtail app `atlas` from scratch
-- edit your app and set up base.html template page
+- edit *atlas* app by modifying `templates/base.html` template page
+- copy paste HTML and tailwind code for homepage into *home* app  `templates/home/home_page.html` with hard coded content
-- set up global code blocks used on all webpages in their own settings models
+- create new *site_settings* app and register code blocks in `site_settings/models.py` to be served on all webpages from `atlas/templates/base.html`
-- personalise default home_page to your wagtail content
+- personalise wagtail default home_page to your wagtail content and inject into `home/../home_page.html` template
+- create new *blog* app and set up

 ### Course